dCO2/Dendron-for-Pubd-Notes/notes/fabrications in uncanny tech thinking.md

 id: qbye8d5zk4xr26jnu2g5t6q
 title: Fabrications in Uncanny Tech Thinking
 desc: ''
-updated: 1688847938216
+updated: 1688848473960
 created: 1688655234589
 ---

-_`for now;`_ `'tech' as in procedural digital-world; not as in oil-drilling or nuclear fusion or bioengineering or etc.`
+_`for now;`_ `'tech' as in procedural digital-world; not as in oil-drilling or nuclear fusion or bioengineering &c.`

 - What are the various ways [[Autocompletes]] have been rendered as visual [[Interfaces]]?
 - [[Autocompletes]] in [[VR]]/3D design.